Scots All Saints Equestrian

 Agistment on Campus

-The school offers boarders agistment on the Scots Campus on a term basis.
+The school offers boarders agistment on the Scots Campus and All Saints Campus on a term basis.
 Students have a choice of:

 - Shared paddocks